9 Free Coaching Assessment Tools And Where To Find Them

 Team Effectiveness Assessment

 If you’re working with team leaders or organizations, this is a great assessment tool to measure how well a team functions.
-According to Harvard Business Review, 3 out of 4 cross-department teams are dysfunctional because of issues with coordination, motivation, or competition.
+According to Harvard Business Review (HBR), three out of four cross-department teams are dysfunctional because of issues regarding coordination, motivation, or competition.

-Remember, human beings are complex (and that’s the beauty of our vocation, right?) so no one coaching assessment is sufficient for your clients to solve their problems.
-But they are a great anchor to use in between your sessions, to uncover the focus areas for your transformation process.
+Human beings are complex (that’s the beauty of coaching), so no one assessment is sufficient to solve all the problems your clients face.
+However, they are a great set point to use at the start of a coaching engagement or in between sessions to uncover the focus for their desired transformation.

 coaching assessment tools